 Email Marketing Specialists

-• Marketing Impact: Extends reach and engagement
+Marketing Impact: Extends engagement and loyalty

 Customer Success / Account Managers